 The Science Department offers a comprehensive and diverse programme.
 It is designed to stimulate and equip our students with a sense of wonderment, curiosity, knowledge and life-enhancing skills.
 These attributes are encouraged by a staff that is enthusiastic, well qualified, experienced, and dedicated to offering a quality science programme to students.

 The programme is delivered in well-equipped, modern, purpose-built laboratories with extensive computing capabilities.
 Our students are encouraged to participate in a range of science-related activities and competitions in which they consistently achieve excellent results whilst gaining a great deal of enjoyment.

-The Science curriculum for Years 7 to 10 covers three strands: Science Understanding, Science as Human Endeavour and Science Inquiry Skills to help students develop a scientific view of the world.
-Under the Science Understanding strand, the students look at variety of content within the sub-strands Biological Sciences, Chemical Sciences, Earth and Space Sciences and Physical Sciences.
-In Years 11 and 12, students select courses including Biological Sciences, Chemistry, Human Biological Science, Physics and Integrated Science.
+The Science curriculum for Years 7 to 10 covers three strands: Science Understanding, Science as Human Endeavour and Science Inquiry Skills, to help students develop a scientific view of the world.
+Under the Science Understanding strand, students look at a variety of content within the sub-strands of Biological Sciences, Chemical Sciences, Earth and Space Sciences and Physical Sciences.
+In Years 11 and 12, students select courses including Biology, Chemistry, Human Biology, and Physics.

 Years 7 to 10

 In Years 7 to 10, Science is designed to provide relevant and interesting courses, to extend general education and to provide a sound basis for studying science at Year 11 and 12 levels.
 The science courses emphasise the idea of 'working scientifically' as a means of introducing students to the processes and rigours of science.
 Our first aim is to develop confidence, basic scientific skills and knowledge, ways of learning and an enjoyment of the subject.